kburchfiel/cpp_tttb/README.md

 * **C**: Automatically get directed to the next verse.
 * **I**: Select a verse from which to begin, then automatically get directed to the verses that follow it.
-* **M**: Enter 'untyped marathon mode,' in which you will immediately start a test for the next untyped verse after finishing the current test.
-(This option, along with 'S', can get pretty exhausting--so consider trying it out only for short periods.)
+* **m**: Enter 'untyped marathon mode,' in which you will immediately start a test for the next untyped verse after finishing the current test.
+(This option, along with 'S', can get pretty exhausting--so consider trying it out only for short periods.
+Also note that, in the stats that appear under your entry within all marathon modes, 'E&B' stands for 'error and backspace rate'.
+See 'Understanding error rates' section below for more information.)
-* **S**: Enter 'sequential marathon mode,' in which you will immediately start (1) the verse following the one you just typed or (2) (when starting this mode) a verse of your choice.
+* **s**: Enter 'sequential marathon mode,' in which you will immediately start (1) the verse following the one you just typed or (2) (when starting this mode) a verse of your choice.
 * **U**: Update game configuration settings.
 * **C**: Exit this session and save your progress.